ckorgial/CBAM-ResNet/README.md

 # Attention-Based Source Device Identification Using Audio Content from Videos and Grad-CAM Explanations

-This repository provides a full pipeline for device identification from audio extracted from videos.
+This repository provides a full pipeline for source device identification from audio extracted from videos.
 It leverages CBAM-ResNet architectures and supports training on the VISION dataset and adaptation to the FLOREVIEW dataset.

 ---